-I have supervised DPhil and MSC graduates for the last 10 years.
-At the moment I supervise 3 DPhil projects looking at determining the strength of evidence in Systematic Reviews, best ways for monitoring patients with Chronic Heart Failure, and how to improve the uptake of Clinical Prediction rules in Clinical Practice.
+I have supervised DPhil and MSC graduates for the last 18 years.
+At the moment I supervise 4 DPhil projects looking at biomarkers associated with healthy ageing, prediction models to identify children with serious bacterial infection, the use of tests in Paediatric care, and how to improve the uptake of Clinical Prediction rules in Clinical Practice.

-My primary research program focuses on monitoring in primary care, meta-analysis methods, methodology for studying infectious diseases in children, and assessing complex interventions.
+My primary research program focuses on monitoring long-term conditions, meta-analysis methods, methodology for studying infectious diseases in children, and assessing complex interventions.

 DPhil MSc MA